DFE-Digital/improving-children-and-family-services-through-digital-technology/content/information-sharing.md

 * management can deny or permit access without needing assistance from support teams
 * alerts are managed when access is attempted without permission

+$CTA
-^Detailed guidance is available at [NHS Data Security and Protection Toolkit](https://digital.nhs.uk/about-nhs-digital/our-work/nhs-digital-data-and-technology-standards/framework/beta---data-security-standards).^
+Detailed guidance is available at [NHS Data Security and Protection Toolkit](https://digital.nhs.uk/about-nhs-digital/our-work/nhs-digital-data-and-technology-standards/framework/beta---data-security-standards).
+$CTA

 Local authorities should: